How to Buy a House home

 The calculator estimates taxes and insurance but you can enter your own value if you like, and lock it in with the lock box.
 Unless you specify otherwise, the calculator uses the U.S. average rate of 1.38% for property taxes and 0.5% for homeowner's insurance.
 (See a list of average property tax rates by state.)

 Either way, the calculator increases this amount each year to account for inflation.
-The inflation rate is whatever Appreciation Rate is selected.
+You can change the inflation rate by clicking on the "Deluxe" tab.

 Maintenance ond Other Expenses